paperbenni/paperbenni.github.io/content/posts/aisilly.md

 ## Problems

 You know the context size of your LLM.
-You know the size of the tool output.
-Before passing it to the LLM.
+You know the size of the tool output before passing it to the LLM.

-it. is. going. through. the.
-IDE. first.
+It is going through the IDE first.

 YOU KNOW IT IS NOT GOING TO FIT.
 Or, in some cases even worse, it does fit.
 It fills 99% of the context.
 The LLM will output a dozen very expensive tokens,